6 min read

-Reasons for implementing 3-in-2 milking on your farm will be specific to your circumstances.
-Understanding your goals and assessing whether flexible milking will help you achieve them is key to the successful adoption of this strategy.
+Reasons for implementing 3-in-2 milking on your farm will be specific to your circumstances, so understanding your goals and assessing whether flexible milking will help you achieve them is key to success.

 |Staff attraction and retention||Body condition||Flexibility|

 |Improved reproductive performance from carry-over effects||Time to recover and refresh from a sleep-in every other day|

 |Choosing the right schedule/times for the whole team|

 Tauranga farmer Nick Dowson and his manager Rick share what they were concerned about and what gave them the confidence to try full season

 Production and profit impacts are a key driver behind the decisions you make on farm.
 The Pilot farmers (see Additional resources) around New Zealand have demonstrated how economical flexible milking can be, as demonstrated by the snapshot of John Totty’s results below.

 Not everyone will be able to increase production as seen here, but many farms could operate using flexible milking without a substantial drop in profitability.

 |OAD for 3 weeks at calving then TAD 2019/20||OAD for 3 weeks at calving then 10-in-7 2020/21|

 |Production||377 kgMS/cow||378 kgMS/cow|